Erendis42/Algs12/README.md

 # Algs12
 Submissions for Algorithms I-II courses of Princeton University at coursera.org

-## * Don't look at this if you want to do the courses before completing the respective chapters *
+## * If you also want to do the courses, don't look at this before completing the respective chapters! *

 ### [Algorithms I](https://www.coursera.org/learn/algorithms-part1)
 >- [X] [Week 1 - Percolation](http://coursera.cs.princeton.edu/algs4/assignments/percolation.html)